riscv-collab/riscv-gnu-toolchain/README.md

 if you want to enable `c,c++,fortran`, use `./configure --with-languages=c,c++,fortran`.
 This option only takes effect for the GNU toolchain.

+The toolchain has an option `--enable-strip` to control strip of host binaries, strip is disabled by default.

 ### Troubleshooting Build Problems

 Builds work best if installing into an empty directory.
 If you build a